rfelleto/MapofScars/README.md

 - Unbinds your world map key (who needs maps, draw one in your hello kitty notebook like real man)
 - Removes player frame - You can press the consider keybind to check your health status
-- Removes target frame - makes every creature feel unique an dangerous.
+- Removes target frame - makes every creature feel unique and dangerous.
 Press the consider keybind to get a brief description of the creature status towards you and its difficulty.
 - Adds a compass to the top - Real man use compasses, like pirates